hankandre/experimenting-with-redux/README.md

 ## Challenge

-Let's attempt to create our own implementation of Redux!
+Attempt to create your own implementation of Redux!
 Just a basic implementation will do.
 Here are the criteria:

 1. Your exported Redux module should have a `createStore` function